Sea Isle Photos

 All that was left in the storeroom was the clock on the wall.

-Front Row Houses
+Front Row Homes

 The front row houses are now pretty much on the beach.